Tanay2109/WorldQuant-Achievements/Price Volume/Volume-Spike_with_Price-Dip-Reversal_Signal.md

 🧠 Hypothesis & Strategy
 This alpha is based on a price-volume interaction signal that captures bullish sentiment driven by abnormal trading activity during a short-term price pullback.
-- Volume Spike:

-  volume / (ts_sum(volume, 60)/60)

-  This measures how today’s volume compares to its 60-day average.
+- Volume Spike: This measures how today’s volume compares to its 60-day average.
 A value significantly >1 indicates unusual interest or activity, potentially from institutional investors or market-moving news.

-- Short-Term Price Weakness:

-  ts_sum(close,5)/5 / close

-  If this ratio is >1, it means the current price is below the recent 5-day average, indicating a pullback or temporary weakness.
+- Short-Term Price Weakness: If this ratio is >1, it means the current price is below the recent 5-day average, indicating a pullback or temporary weakness.

-- Combined Ranking:

-  By multiplying the ranked volume spike with the ranked price drop, the alpha targets stocks that are experiencing surging volume alongside a recent price dip, which is often a bullish reversal signal.
+- Combined Ranking: By multiplying the ranked volume spike with the ranked price drop, the alpha targets stocks that are experiencing surging volume alongside a recent price dip, which is often a bullish reversal signal.

+This alpha is designed to identify accumulation phases, where there is increased market interest (rising volume), possibly hinting at smart money entry.
+Or, the price has temporarily dropped, creating a potential buying opportunity before a reversal.
+Such setups often precede price rebounds, especially when volume confirms that the market is absorbing the temporary sell-off.

+📊 Performance Metrics

+- Sharpe	2.27

+- Turnover	22.75%

+- Fitness	2.34

+- Returns	24.08%

+- Drawdown	3.39%

+- Margin	21.17‱

+Strong Sharpe and Fitness scores suggest excellent risk-adjusted performance and signal quality.
+Volume-based components add robustness against false breakouts by ensuring market participation confirmation.